allanchua101/serverless-ninja/README.md

 - Infusing ML/DL models into lambda-based APIs
 - Integrating ML APIs with lambda-based APIs
 - Integrating RPA with serverless APIs
-- How code intelligence tools help in serverless API development
+- How code intelligence tooling help in serverless API development
 - Design for resiliency and indempotency
 - Serverless has limits
 - VPC and Coldstarts